 A set of two projects intended to improve Zena Farm.
 The first funded five beehives and beekeeping equipment which will be used to educate students about beekeeping and the importance of pollinators.
 The second intends to improve the irrigation system that is used by the Farm and Garden Coordinator, farm club, and other school organizations.
 Combined, they increase the programs offered at Zena and expand the educational opportunities there.

 Latinx Discussion Panel

-The Lantinx discussion panel brought together Lantinx leaders and community groups that are at the forefront of intersectional environmental justice, labor, and immigrant rights organizing in Oregon.
+The Latinx discussion panel brought together Latinx leaders and community groups that are at the forefront of intersectional environmental justice, labor, and immigrant rights organizing in Oregon.
 Discussion included next steps for environmental and racial justice in Oregon, which is exactly what the Green Fund hopes to achieve through projects like this.

 Ducks and squirrels on campus benefit students’ mental health and have become a symbol for Willamette.
 Previously Dean Wentworth, the Botanical Curator of the Martha Springer Gardens, fed them out of pocket.
 However, since his retirement, the animals would no longer have a supplemented diet to keep them alive through the winter.
 CAFES funded their feed to continue their happy presence on campus.

 CAFES funded the attendance of 14 students at the Students of Color Conference at Gonzaga University.
 This conference develops leadership skills on campus and allows Students of Color to feel empowered to make changes on campus that have never been done before.